luontola/web-intro/databases.md

 ### Read comments from database

-In the `/pictures/:picture.html` route, use `Comment.all` to find from the database all comments for that picture, newest first.
+In the `/pictures/:picture.html` route, use [`Comment.all`][datamapper-find] to find from the database all comments for that picture, newest first.
 After that change, you can remove the `$comments` variable and all code that still uses it.

 ```ruby
 get '/pictures/:picture.html' do